chrisburnell/chrisburnell.com/src/pages/cv.md

 - Built, maintained, and published a library of React components to enable developers to build accessible and customised client websites quickly that have been fully-tested and are production-ready.

-- Responsible for keeping track of web standards and keeping my team up-to-date on how we can leverage stable, new technologies to simplify and enhance the library of components.
+- Responsible for keeping track of web standards and keeping my team up-to-date on how we can use stable, new technologies to simplify and enhance the library of components.

 <hr style="--rule-space: var(--size-large);">